The IEYC is designed around eight learning principles, that we consider essential to children’s learning and development.

 The IEYC is built around four Learning Strands that underpin all learning and development:

-There are currently 13 IEYC units available with more being developed and released to our members schools.
+There are 18 IEYC units of learning.
 Units currently include topics such as: To The Rescue!, This is Me, The Brilliant Bug Ball, Weather Wonders, Dinosaur Detectives, Ocean Treasure, Once Upon a Time and Animal Rescuers.